Is University really for me?

 The University of Tasmania has formed an agreement with the Tasmanian Department of Health & Human Services (DHHS) to deliver professional development units and courses in a wide range of subject areas.
 This commitment is a collaboration to prepare and provide ongoing support and learning opportunities for all DHHS staff throughout Tasmania.

 For further information and details of how to apply follow follow the link to the HECS scholarships for DHHS employees page on the website.

-The University of Tasmania is making available HECS Scholarships* for the equivalent of one academic year of full-time study to any permanent employees or long-term casual staff made redundant since the beginning of December 2008, as a direct result of the global financial crisis.
-Applicants must commence study at UTAS after semester 1, 2009 and within six months of being made redundant.
-For information, eligibility and application details about this scholarship go to HECS Scholarship* Conditions apply
+The University of Tasmania has made available HECS Scholarships* for the equivalent of one academic year of full-time study to any permanent employees or long-term casual staff made redundant since the beginning of December 2008, as a direct result of the global financial crisis.
+Applicants must commence study within six months of being made redundant.
+For information, eligibility and application details about this scholarship go to HECS Scholarship * Conditions apply

 Who can I contact for further information?

 For information about courses at the University of Tasmania and the application process, contact the Uni Info Centre:

 For information about the range of services provided to University of Tasmania students go to the First Year website.

 Much of the information on this page is available in our Return to Learn (PDF 314.7KB) brochure.